Stable Flow: Vital Layers for Training-Free Image Editing: Additional Experiments

 \subsection{Different Perceptual Metrics}

-As explained in Section 3.1 of the main paper, we assess the impact of each layer by measuring the perceptual similarity between $G_{\textit{ref}}$ and $G_{\ell}$ using DINOv2~\cite{Oquab2023DINOv2LR}.
+As explained in \Cref{sec:layers_importance}, we assess the impact of each layer by measuring the perceptual similarity between $G_{\textit{ref}}$ and $G_{\ell}$ using DINOv2~\cite{Oquab2023DINOv2LR}.
 It raises the question of the importance of the specific perceptual~\cite{Johnson2016PerceptualLF} similarity metric when determining the vital layers.